GOVTNZ/web-standards/guidance/assessment/tests/a11y/tools.md

 * 768 x 1024px - roughly the size of a tablet like an iPad.

-If you don't see any changes in the page content or layout, enter 'no change' in the cell for tablet-size results.
+If you don't see any changes in the page content or layout, record 'no change' for that viewport size.

 To simulate a mobile or tablet experience on a desktop computer, you could resize your browser to approximately the size of a tablet or a smartphone.
 But it's easier to use built-in tools like Chrome's Device Mode to help with this.